olgarithms/sphinx-tutorial/docs/9-versioning.md

 {% endraw %}
 {% endhighlight %}

-Next, we need to point Sphinx to use this file.
-In `conf.py`, add the following:
+In order to point Sphinx to use this file, add the following in your `conf.py`:

 ```py
 templates_path = [